wolfv6/keybrd_DH/examples/shiftRegs/README.md

 * more indicator LEDs
 * strobe buffer

-Four SN74HC165N shift registers are daisy chained together for a total of 32 shift registers.
+Each hand has four SN74HC165N shift registers daisy chained together for a total of 32 input pins.
-26 input pins are connected to keys, and 6 unused input pins are grounded (26 + 6 = 32).
+26 of those input pins are connected to keys, and 6 unused input pins are grounded (26 + 6 = 32).
 The orientation of the daisy chain is important:
-* the 6 unused input pins go on the 74HC165 with unconnected SER pin
+* the 6 unused input pins go on the [74HC165 with unconnected SER pin](sr5_dodohand_PCB/pdf_schematics/shiftReg_2keys.pdf)

-Refer to [tutorial_4b_split_keyboard_with_shift_registers.md](https://github.com/wolfv6/keybrd/blob/master/tutorials/tutorial_4b_split_keyboard_with_shift_registers.md) for how to daisy chain 74HC165s.
+[tutorial_4b_split_keyboard_with_shift_registers.md](https://github.com/wolfv6/keybrd/blob/master/tutorials/tutorial_4b_split_keyboard_with_shift_registers.md) shows how to daisy chain 74HC165s.

 # 74HC165 shift registers (sr4_keys, sr5_dodohand_PCB)
-One row of keys is read by 74HC165 shift registers.
+74HC165 shift registers read one row of keys.
-The shift registers connect to Teensy controller via 6 wires:
+The 74HC165's are connected to Teensy controller via 6 wires:
 * GND
 * 3.3v
 * CLK
-* Slave Select
+* SS
 * MISO
 * strobe